 Gluten Free Flour: I use an all purpose gluten free blend.
 The brand I usually use is bobs red mill.
 Other all purpose 1:1 gluten free blends can also be used, just make sure it’s a cup for cup replacement for regular flour.
 You can also use regular or whole wheat flour here if you don’t need gluten free.

 Granulated Sweetener: pure cane sugar, coconut sugar, or sugar-free alternatives such as erythritol or allulose all work.
+Coconut sugar will result in a slightly darker colored cookie.

 Maple Syrup: this must be pure maple syrup.
 Sugar free alternatives will not work.
 It’s the glue that holds everything together due to lack of egg.
 Honey might work, but I have not personally tried it.

 Chocolate Chips: sugar free or regular chocolate chips work.
 Milk, dark, white – use whatever you like!
+Make sure to use dairy free or vegan chocolate chips if needed.

 My Freezer Storage Method: Use a cookie scoop to portion the dough into a gallon-size freezer bag.
 After all cookie dough balls have been added to the bag, flatten them all slightly, seal the bag, and store in the freezer, making sure it is completely flat and level.
 When ready to bake, bake frozen cookies as usual, adding 1-2 extra minutes to the baking time.